paul-florentin-charles/papernest_technical_test/README.md

    1. Validate upcoming data from "API adresse" of French government
    2. Uniformize data in API responses
 3. Build some pipelines with GitHub Actions for linting, code coverage, type checking, etc.
+4. Cache data from local CSV file smartly, e.g.:
+   1. By storing directly converted coordinates to WSG 84.
+   2. By storing a dict mapping operator to coordinates and network coverage.